 Colonial Beach is a very small town located in the state of Virginia.
 With a population of 3,580 people and two constituent neighborhoods, Colonial Beach is the 159th largest community in Virginia.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Colonial Beach is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Colonial Beach is a town of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Colonial Beach who work in office and administrative support (18.08%), food service (17.62%), and sales jobs (14.44%).
+Overall, Colonial Beach is a town of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Colonial Beach who work in office and administrative support (20.02%), food service (16.02%), and management occupations (13.90%).

 One downside of living in Colonial Beach is that it can take a long time to commute to work.
-In Colonial Beach, the average commute to work is 34.21 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.
+In Colonial Beach, the average commute to work is 36.16 minutes, which is quite a bit higher than the national average.

-The percentage of adults in Colonial Beach who are college-educated is close to the national average for all communities of 21.84%: 18.13% of the adults in Colonial Beach have a bachelor's degree or advanced degree.
+In terms of college education, Colonial Beach is nearly on par with the US average for all cities of 21.84%: 20.21% of adults 25 and older in Colonial Beach have a bachelor's degree or advanced degree.

 The most common language spoken in Colonial Beach is English.
-Other important languages spoken here include Vietnamese and Spanish.
+Other important languages spoken here include Other Asian languages and Spanish.